-4.5.3 Environmental Risks
+2.5.3 Environmental Risks

+The toxicity of the pesticides intended for use in malaria and dengue vector control programs in Cambodia to non-target species varies widely.
+Laboratory and field tests indicate that Deltamethrin is only slightly toxic to birds but is moderately to very highly toxic to fish.
 Temephos has been shown to be highly toxic to some bird species but moderately toxic to others.
 It is considered highly toxic to bees and moderately to highly toxic to fish.
-It has been shown to be very highly toxic to aquatic invertebrates (WHO, 1999b; 1984; 1975).
+Both Deltamethrine and Temephos have been shown to be very highly toxic to aquatic invertebrates (WHO, 1999b; 1984; 1975).

-Environmental risks to non-target species, particularly aquatic organisms, can result from the unintentional release of this pesticide through improper handling or disposal.
-Although Temephos are highly toxic to aquatic organisms, under normal circumstances negligible quantities are likely to be released into ponds, streams and rivers.
+Environmental risks to non-target species, particularly aquatic organisms, can result from the unintentional release of these pesticides through improper handling or disposal.
+Although Deltamethrin and Temephos are highly toxic to aquatic organisms, under normal circumstances negligible quantities are likely to be released into ponds, streams and rivers.
 In assessing potential toxicity to non-target organisms it is important therefore to recognize that risk is a product of toxicity and exposure (i.e., there is little or no risk even at high concentrations if no exposure actually occurs).
 Exposure, if any, is likely to be short-term because: (i) these pesticides break down rapidly to products that are non-toxic to aquatic organisms; (ii) rapid dilution will occur in flowing waters; and (iii) products typically are rapidly adsorbed to suspended solids and bottom sediments.
-Appropriate management and safety needs for the use and application of the pesticide is give in the Pesticide Management and Monitoring Plan.